stevemckinney/iamsteve/data/blog/00108-a-year-in-writing-2015.md

 date: "2016-01-05T07:22:00+00:00"
 lastmod: "2016-12-23T16:50:07+00:00"
 summary: "It’s been a year since I started writing weekly.
 This is the 52nd post, so it’s fitting to reflect upon the experience of writing over the past year.
 I hope to inspire you, to take it upon yourself, to write regularly.
 As I’m certainly not the best writer, but I believe if you’re knowledgeable of a subject, you should be sharing what you know."
-metadesc: It's been a year since I started writing weekly, so I wanted to share some of what I've learnt and some stats."
+metadesc: "It's been a year since I started writing weekly, so I wanted to share some of what I've learnt and some stats."
 theme: "#fffbf2"
 tags: ["Website"]
 categories: ["Website"]